-Mohs is most often used in treating two of the most common forms of skin cancer: basal cell carcinoma and squamous cell carcinoma.
-The cure rate is the highest of all treatments for skin cancer—up to 99 percent even if other forms of treatment have failed.
+Mohs is most often used to treat two of the most common forms of skin cancer: basal cell carcinoma and squamous cell carcinoma.
+According to the American College of Mohs Surgery, the cure rate is the highest of all treatments for skin cancer—up to 95 percent—even if other forms of treatment have failed.
 This procedure, the most exact and precise method of tumor removal, minimizes the chance of regrowth and lessens the potential for scarring or disfigurement.

 The Mohs Procedure

-Once the obvious tumor is removed, the Mohs surgeon:
+Once the obvious tumor is removed, the Mohs surgeon will:

-- removes an additional thin layer of tissue from the tumor site
+- Remove an additional thin layer of tissue from the tumor site

-- creates a "map" or drawing of the removed tissue to be used as a guide to the precise location of any remaining cancer cells
+- Create a "map" or drawing of the removed tissue to be used as a guide to the precise location of any remaining cancer cells

-- microscopically examines the removed tissue thoroughly to check for evidence of remaining cancer cells
+- Microscopically examine the removed tissue to check for evidence of remaining cancer cells

 This selective removal of only diseased tissue allows preservation of much of the surrounding normal tissue.
-Because this systematic microscopic search reveals the roots of the skin cancer, Mohs Surgery offers the highest chance for complete removal of the cancer while sparing the normal tissue.
-Cure rates exceed 99 percent for new cancers, and 95 percent for recurrent cancers.
+Because this systematic microscopic search reveals the roots of the skin cancer, Mohs offers the highest chance for complete removal of the cancer while sparing the normal tissue; cure rates exceed 99 percent for new cancers and 95 percent for recurrent cancers.

 Feel free to call us at 866-779-3347 for more information about Mohs, or to schedule an appointment.